kirillsaidov/jenkins-test/README.md

 configName: 'ssh-server-config-name'
 ```

-### Run the Pipeline

-Click **"Build Now"**.
+To run the pipeline click **"Build Now"**.
 Watch the build progress in the left sidebar and click on the build number to see details.

 ## Migration
 Read the [`migration`](./Migration.md) file.